PeterCamilleri/mysh/README.md

 With RailsInstaller (RI) things are a teensy bit more involved.
 RI creates a special Command Prompt with Ruby and Rails icon.
 To start you need to make a copy of that icon.
-The the target field in properties needs to be updated:
+Then the target field in properties needs to be updated:

 OLD